an-do/MeFAST/Cancermodel/README.md

 3. Derivative global sensitivity measure.

+## To generate figures in the manuscript

+All pre-simulated results are stored under Figures folder.
+To generate all figures as reported in the manuscript, please execute the function combine_methods_fig.m to generate under Figures folder (https://github.com/an-do/MeFAST/tree/main/Cancermodel/Figures)

+## To reproduce all model simulations and calculation of sensitivity indices

+To reproduce our simulations and calculations, please visit any particular method of your interest (MeFAST, SobolMethod or DGSM) in this directory then excute the function [method]_[model]_main (E.g. MeFAST_Cancer_main)

 # Reference
 de Pillis, Lisette G., Ami E. Radunskaya, and Charles L. Wiseman.
 "A validated mathematical model of cell-mediated immune response to tumor growth."
 Cancer research 65.17 (2005): 7950-7958.